Church of the Acheiropoietos

-The Church of the Acheiropoietos is a 5th-century Byzantine church in the northern Greek city of Thessaloniki, Central Macedonia.
-It is located in the city's centre, at Agias Sofias street opposite Makedonomachon square.
+The Church of the Acheiropoietos is a 5th-century Byzantine-era Greek Orthodox church, located in the city of Thessaloniki, Central Macedonia, in northern Greece.
+It is situated in the city's centre, at Agias Sofias street opposite Makedonomachon square.
 Because of its outstanding early Byzantine architecture, the church was inscribed on the UNESCO World Heritage List in 1988 along with other Paleochristian and Byzantine monuments of Thessaloniki.